I ended up watching the ball drop.

 I grabbed some lunch because I hadn’t eaten all day, and my Dutch Bros coffee was pure sugar, which is never good on an empty stomach.

-I stayed out of her way.
+I stayed out of her way; she’s just as cranky as cranky can be.

 It’s not fair for her, when she’s not feeling well and has been running around all day, to come home and cook a huge meal alone.